 The direct Regional Express (RE) trains from Munich to Füssen are operated with modern, air-conditioned double-deck trains.
 From the upper deck you can enjoy great views of the beautiful Bavarian countryside.
 Especially on the last part of the trip between Biessenhofen and Füssen the railway line runs through a postcard-like scenery.
 Take a seat on the left-hand side and you will see Neuschwanstein Castle from the train already.

-We recommed two offers of DB for your trip to Füssen.
+We recommend two offers of DB for your trip to Füssen.
 The cheapest train ticket is the “Regio-Ticket Allgäu-Schwaben”.
 It costs 20€ for one person and is valid on all regional trains (RE and RB) on this line.
 Up to five persons can travel with one ticket, with each additional passenger paying only 6€ extra.
 UPDATE: In 2019 the price for each additional passenger will be 7€.
 You have to enter the names of the travellers when buying the ticket.
 The Regio-Ticket Allgäu-Schwaben is valid only in 2nd class.
 Validity begins from Monday to Friday at 09:00, until 03:00 on the following day.
 On weekends and holidays the ticket is valid from 00:00 already, until 03:00 on the following day.
-You can buy the ticket online via our partner link: https://rail.shop/bahn
+You can buy the ticket online on Deutsche Bahn.

 Füssen to Neuschwanstein by Bus